- Activity Level: moderate

-Havanese Mix Breed Profile
+Havanese Mix Dog Breed Information

 A Havanese Mix is a cross between a Havanese and another dog breed.
 A mixed-breed dog can inherit any combination of characteristics from one or both of their parent breeds.
 So, it’s important to ask the breeder about the other parent breed in the mix.

 Should a Havanese Mix take after their Havanese parent, they will be a small dog with a sweet demeanor and a big, sociable personality.
 Energetic, playful, and devoted to their families, a Havanese Mix should be a true companion.

 Havanese tend to be sweet, loving little dogs that are friendly and love to play.
 They tend to get along well with children, other dogs, and other pets.
 Well-socialized Havanese even tend to be open and friendly with strangers.
 They also do not tend to bark a lot unless you train them into it.

 If the other parent breed is similar, you can expect the same from a Havanese Mix.
 Since the other parent breed will likely introduce their own set of quirks and traits, you do want to ask the breeder about them.
 You can also meet the mother in-person to see what manners and behavior she is modeling for her puppies.

 Havanese tend to be highly adaptable dogs that do well in most climates and almost any living situation.
 But, they may need to layer up with some winter dog products to stay warm when the temperatures drop.

 They are happiest when they are spending time with you, so they do not like to be left alone for long periods of time.
 If the other parent breed is similar and does not introduce any other quirks that would affect adaptability, you can expect the same from a Havanese Mix.